SURAJITSHAW/Learning-Flutter/README.md

 - Downloaded Images: Image.asset() or Image(image: AssetImage(url)).
 But here had to do one extra step to add image containing folder to pubspec.yaml.

 # Buttons & Icons
+- 2 types of button:
+    - ElevatedButton()
+    - TextButton()
+- Styling of Buttons: style: ButtonStyle(backgroundColor: MaterialStateProperty.all<Color>.
+In the style: prop that has MaterialStateProprtty class.
+''' ElevatedButton(onPressed: () {}, child: const Text('Click Me'), style: ButtonStyle(backgroundColor: MaterialStateProperty.all(Colors.lightBlue)),
+'''

 '''
 child: Icon(
         Icons.airport_shuttle,